Tamara Bernier Evans: Television and film

-Her television credits include Republic of Doyle (CBC), Flashpoint (CTV), The Border (CBC), Kung Fu The Legend Continues (Warner Bros) as well as many recurring voice roles on animated series including Mystique on Wolverine and the X-Men, Helen Spitz on Braceface and Lady Illusion on Ace Lightning.
+Her television credits include Republic of Doyle (CBC), Flashpoint (CTV), The Border (CBC), Kung Fu The Legend Continues (Warner Bros) as well as many recurring voice roles on animated series including Mystique in Wolverine and the X-Men, Helen Spitz in Braceface, and Lady Illusion in Ace Lightning.

 She has worked on the feature films The Break-Up, The Invasion, Catch and Release and St. Roz, among others.

-Tamara is a co-founder and co-owner of Awen Entertainment, a TV and film production company she started with Gregory Sheppard, set up to nurture Canadian television writers and their projects in order to attract international co-production.
+Evans is a co-founder and co-owner of Awen Entertainment, a TV and film production company she started with Gregory Sheppard, set up to nurture Canadian television writers and their projects in order to attract international co-production.

 Writing and directing

 As a playwright, her musical Beholden was produced at Theatre Calgary's Fuse series in 2009.

 Evans became the Assistant Artistic Director at Tarragon Theatre in Toronto in August 2015.

 She directed 'Midsummer, a play with songs', at Tarragon in April, 2017.